-Pain and swelling: Take your normal pain killers if you are in pain. .
-It may ache for a couple of months after this when using the hand thumb joints bending to stop them becoming stiff.
+Pain and swelling: Take your normal painkillers if you are in pain.

+You may find it continues to be a bit achy and swollen for a

+few months after your injury.

-Using your hand: You may use the hand but keep within normal pain limits.
+Using your hand: You may use the hand as pain allows.
+You may have been given a splint, this is to make you more comfortable it does not change how the fracture heals.

-You may have been given a splint for comfort, use this to help with pain, it does not change how your fracture heals.
-It is important to use the hand and keep the rest of the well.
-However, if you continue to have pain or are limited in what you can do please get in contact with us on the below number or e mail.
+It is important to use the hand and keep the rest of the finger bending to stop it becoming stiff.

+Follow up: We do not routinely follow up these injuries as they heal well.
+However, if you continue to have pain or are limited in what you can do please get in contact with us on the number or e mail below.